Mexico and the International Monetary Fund: Mexico in 1948

 Mexico recorded the largest trade balance deficit in the years 1946 and 1947, as a result of mass consumption during World War 2, causing Banco de Mexico to practically lose all their accumulated reserves during the war.
 As a result, in July 1948, Mexico informed the IMF that it could no longer maintain the par value of the peso that was established without further financial support.
 Seeking financial assistance from both the IMF and the United States, mixed responses from both parties were received.
-The United States, decided that before agreeing to Mexico's request, the IMF would have to decide if the peso's par value was rational under the their current circumstances.
+The United States, decided that before agreeing to Mexico's request, the IMF would have to decide if the peso's par value was rational under their current circumstances.
 IMF executive board members doubted that the par value of the peso was reasonable, and whether it could be maintained.
 Following lack of IMF willingness to assist Mexico, the Bank of Mexico chose to float the peso up until June 1949, when Mexico established a new par value for the peso.